WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-pdf-feed-for-form-submissions.md

 ![](/images/form-editor/how-to-create-pdf-feed-for-form-submissions/Pdf-download-option-scaled.webp)

 ## Add PDF Feed into Admin/User Email

-To learn how to add PDF Feed into Admin/User Email for a specific Paymattic Form, follow the steps with the screenshots below –

 To send the previously added PDF Feed through Emails to the **Admin** or the **User**, go to the **Email** section of the chosen form and click on the **Pencil Icon** button.